chjj/slock/README.md

         kernel.grsecurity.grsec_lock = 0

-  and it also requires similar permissions as Automatic Shutdown in /etc/sudoers.
+  and it also requires similar permissions to Automatic Shutdown in /etc/sudoers.

     - `[username] [hostname] =NOPASSWD: /usr/bin/sysctl kernel.grsecurity.deny_new_usb=1`